joejcollins/atlanta-shore/reports/statistician/cardiff_opportunity_2024.md

 and the data thus far is available on [Github](https://github.com/joejcollins/atlanta-shore).
 * **Tools** The project uses both R and Python for data preparation and statistical analysis.
 Some familiarity with Git is needed but training can be given.
-* **Survey Assistance** There will be an opportunity to assist with the botanical survey, at the Spains Hall Estate,
+* **Survey Assistance** There will be an opportunity to assist with the botanical survey and data collection on site at the Spains Hall Estate,
 20-24 June 2024.
 * **Contact** For further information contact Joe Collins at <j.collins@zengenti.com>.